 The Importance of Spirituality

 - The relaxation response – prayer and meditation can elicit something called “the relaxation response.”
-This response can lower our blood pressure, regulate our heart beat and smooth our respiration.
+This response can lower our blood pressure, regulate our heartbeat and smooth our respiration.

 - Secondary control – prayer releases control to something greater than ourselves, which can reduce the stress of needing to be in charge.

-- The placebo response – prayer can enhance our hopes and expectations, and that in-turn can positively impact our health.
+- The placebo response – prayer can enhance our hopes and expectations, and that in turn can positively impact our health.

 - Healing presence – prayer can bring us a sense of God’s presence and make us feel aligned in the universe.

-- Positive feelings – prayer and meditation can bring forth feelings of peace, gratitude, compassion, forgiveness, and hope… all which are associated with healing and wellness.
+- Positive feelings – prayer and meditation can bring forth feelings of peace, gratitude, compassion, forgiveness, and hope… all of which are associated with healing and wellness.

 - Mind-body-spirit connection – prayer can uplift us emotionally and release endorphins in our blood.
 Endorphins inhibit the transmission of pain signals and can elicit a sense of euphoria.

-According to the Center for Spirituality, Theology, and Health at Duke University, “A large volume of research shows that people who are more religious and/or spiritual have better mental health and adapt more quickly to health problems compared to those who are less religious and/or spiritual.
+According to the Center for Spirituality, Theology, and Health at Duke University, “A large volume of research shows that people who are religious and/or spiritual have better mental health and adapt more quickly to health problems compared to those who are less religious and/or spiritual.
 The benefits to mental health and well-being have physiological consequences that impact physical health, affect the risk of disease, and influence a positive response to treatment.”